 Yours in health,

-**Consult with your personal healthcare professional about drinking this tea every day if you have any digestive disorders or on blood thinning medications.
+*Consult with your personal healthcare professional about drinking this tea every day if you have any digestive disorders or take blood-thinning medications.